Ben Powers (American football)

-Ben Powers (born October 29, 1996) is an American football offensive guard for the Denver Broncos of the National Football League (NFL).
-He played college football at Oklahoma.
+Ben Powers (born October 29, 1996) is an American professional football guard for the Denver Broncos of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

-High school
+Early life

 Powers attended high school in Wichita, Kansas at Kapaun Mt.
 Carmel Catholic High School.
 He got varsity letters in football and wrestling and finished second in the state wrestling finals.
 As a junior in high school, Powers, already 6 ft 4ins tall and weighed 280 pounds, played both on the offensive line and defensive line.
 After his senior football season, Powers received no scholarship from any major college or university.

 College career

 After one year at Butler Community College, Powers enrolled at the University of Oklahoma.
 Following the 2018 season, Powers was named a consensus first-team All-American.

 Professional career

 Baltimore Ravens

-The Baltimore Ravens selected Powers with the 123rd overall pick in the fourth round of the 2019 NFL Draft.
-After making the active roster, he was placed on the inactive list for the first 6 weeks of his rookie season before making his debut in Week 17, playing the majority of snaps at right guard in the Ravens' win over the Pittsburgh Steelers.
+The Baltimore Ravens selected Powers with the 123rd overall pick in the fourth round of the 2019 NFL draft.
+His draft pick also became famous because Baltimore sports fan Mo Gaba, announced the pick on a draft card written in Braille.
+After making the active roster, he was placed on the inactive list for the first six weeks of his rookie season before making his debut in Week 17, playing the majority of snaps at right guard in the Ravens' 28–10 win over the Pittsburgh Steelers.

 After beginning the 2020 season as a backup, he was named the starting right guard midseason due to injuries.
 He was the primary left guard in 2021, and was the full-time starter in 2022.